davidralphlewis/binaryephemera/_notes/Kurt-Vonnegut.md

 permalink:
 ---

-[[Author]] of science fiction, known for his wit and love for humanity.
+[[author]] of science fiction, known for his wit and love for humanity.
 One of my favourite authors.